-For Smith, getting accommodations from AU’s Access to Students with Disabilities (ASD) team was “not optional, but essential.”
+For Smith, getting accommodations from AU’s Accessibility Services team was “not optional, but essential.”
 This included supports like getting digital materials to use text-to-speech options, content-tagging and highlighting options, and displaying the materials in dyslexia-friendly fonts.

 “Suddenly, I could ‘read’ the course content at the same pace as my colleagues.
 This has, and had, never happened in my academic life before,” she said.
 “I found new confidence to lead forum discussions, groups, projects, and peer review.”

-The ASD team also supported her by pointing her in the direction of many resources, including webinars, workshops, tutorials, and even government grants to help her purchase the technology she needed.
+The Accessibility Services team also supported her by pointing her in the direction of many resources, including webinars, workshops, tutorials, and even government grants to help her purchase the technology she needed.

 What’s most significant for Smith, though, is that with the support of AU she learned to overcome her own tacit negative beliefs about her disabilities.

 “Where I had assumed and believed I was a burden, I learned that I wasn’t and could still be of service to others,” she said.
 “Where I had assumed and believed I was stupid and unworthy, I learned to not use that ‘S-word’ anymore and that my experiences and voice may be of value.”